 Administrative License Suspension (ALS)

-On first offense, the ALS suspension lasts 1 year for a refusal.
-On a first offense test above the legal limit, the ALS suspension lasts 90-days.
+On the first DUI offense, the ALS suspension lasts 1 year for a refusal.
+On a first offense test above the legal limit, the ALS suspension lasts 90 days.
 The suspension period begins to increase exponentially depending on prior convictions and prior refusals.

 Refusal of a Blood / Breath / Urine Test

 No. of Refusal/ Length of Driving Restricted Ignition

 Offense in 6 yrs.
 Suspension Privileges Plates Interlock